 In addition to FDA submission, Avails Medical also announced today an additional $5.4M million in non-dilutive funding from CARB-X for its rapid eAST system, after successfully achieving additional gating milestones.
 The Combating Antibiotic Resistant Bacteria Biopharmaceutical Accelerator (CARB-X), is a global non-profit partnership based at Boston University dedicated to funding the development of new antibiotics, vaccines, diagnostics, and other products to address the rising global threat of antibiotic-resistant bacteria.

 Avails Medical was founded to address one of our greatest global health threats: antibiotic resistance.
 The Avails all-electrical technology is designed to significantly reduce the amount of time required to obtain the reliable antibiotic susceptibility data required to enable accurate therapy decisions. www.availsmedical.com

-Research reported in this press release is supported by CARB-X. CARB-X’s funding for this project is sponsored by Federal funds from the Department of Health and Human Services; Administration for Strategic Preparedness and Response; Biomedical Advanced Research and Development Authority; Antibacterials Branch under agreement number: 75A50122C00028, and by awards from Wellcome (WT224842), and Germany’s Federal Ministry of Education and Research (BMBF).
+Research reported in this press release is supported by CARB-X. CARB-X’s funding for this project is provided in part with federal funds from the U.S. Department of Health and Human Services; Administration for Strategic Preparedness and Response; Biomedical Advanced Research and Development Authority; under agreement number: 75A50122C00028, and by awards from Wellcome (WT224842), Germany’s Federal Ministry of Education and Research (BMBF), and the UK Global Antimicrobial Resistance Innovation Fund (GAMRIF) funded by the UK Government Department of Health and Social Care (DHSC).
 The content of this press release is solely the responsibility of the authors and does not necessarily represent the official views of CARB-X or any of its funders.